Why Did My Site's Google Ranking Drop?

 Request will only help if you have had a manual penalty applied to your website, which are penalties for

-to be a part of their algorithm and they rarely take any direct action in those cases.
+other issues that have the same ranking effect as a penalty to be a part of their algorithm and they rarely take any direct

 Google Panda Algorithm

-On February 24, 2011 Google released a major update to its ranking methods popularly
+On February 24, 2011 Google released a major update to its ranking methods, popularly

 referred to as "Farmer" or "Panda" since the purpose was to target so-called "content farms"